Ronan-Codes/the-social-network-api/README.md

   $ npm start
 ```
 2. From here, you can begin using/testing the API routes.
 Insomnia Core is the recommended application to do so.
-3. Watch the Walkthrough Video below for a thorough usage guide
+3. Watch the Walkthrough Video below for a thorough usage guide.

 ## Walkthrough Video
 * [Video Link](https://drive.google.com/file/d/1lb4U-Fw9Cu5cVj0HVDa32VRBQVxAVXUJ/view)